Avoid Fishy Taste

 To properly freeze your fillets you want to be sure they are frozen in a way that no portion of the fillet is open to air.
 Freezing the fillet with water covering its surface works well, but has the downside of taking up more room in your freezer and taking longer to thaw.

-Our preferred method of freezing is to use a vacuum sealer product.
+Our preferred method of freezing is to use a vacuum sealer.
 Click on the vacuum sealer pages and read about common at home sealers.
 This technique prevents the fillet from being exposed to air and also allows for a minimum of water if any to be frozen with the fillet.
-This means that the thaw time is dramatically reduced.
+In addition, the thaw time is dramatically reduced.
 By following these steps to the freezer and preventing freezer burn ensures that your fillets will be as fresh tasting when you thaw them as when they went into the freezer.